A scholarship fund for engineering students in Atlantic Canada

 Born in Germany, Peter Kohler moved to Canada at the age of 23 to study Mechanical Engineering at Queens University.
 In 1977, he started a cellulose insulation firm in Debert, Nova Scotia.
 Around the same time, Peter introduced vinyl windows and doors to the construction industry.
 Mr. Kohler’s business acumen, commitment to the highest standards of quality and unrelenting pursuit of product innovation positioned his company, Kohler Windows, as an industry leader.
 Today, Peter Kohler is considered to be a pioneer in the window and door industry in Canada.

-Not one to do things on a small scale, Mr. Kohler established this sizeable scholarship to create a significant impact on the lives of local engineering students.
+Not one to do things on a small scale, Mr. Kohler established this sizable scholarship to create a significant impact on the lives of local engineering students.

 “Engineering is a very demanding discipline.
 I created this scholarship to reduce the burden and financial worries for students committed to pursuing this profession.”